eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 1. If the voter fails to vote for an acceptable candidate, then they may fail to break a tie between that candidate and an unacceptable candidate, resulting in a less preferred outcome.
 The outcome for any election with this ballot is identical to the outcome if the voter adds the acceptable candidate to their approval set, except that the acceptable candidate may now tie with or surpass the unacceptable candidate.
 Therefore, having all acceptable candidates in the approval set strictly dominates any strategy that excludes acceptable candidates.
 2. If the voter votes for an unacceptable candidate, then they may cause that candidate to tie with or surpass an acceptable candidate, resulting in a less preferred outcome.
 The outcome for any election with this ballot is identical to the outcome if the voter drops the unacceptable candidate from their approval set, except that the unacceptable candidate may no longer tie with or surpass the acceptable candidate.
 Therefore, having no unacceptable candidates in the approval set strictly dominates any strategy that includes unacceptable candidates.

 Therefore, voting sincerely for all acceptable candidates and against all unacceptable candidates is a unique dominant and sincere strategy for each voter.
-This proves that Approval voting is strategyproof under the goal of electing an acceptable candidate. $\square$
+This proves that Approval voting is strategyproof under the goal of electing any acceptable candidate. $\square$

 ## You cannot be serious